vaclav2016/xmppredis/README.md

 # XMPP to REDIS bridge

 Here is implementation XMPP/REDIS bridge in C. xmppredis will receive/send messages between Jabber and REDIS-queue's (or channel?).
-Sorry, I am novice in C and REDIS, so I use Java Enterprise term - Queue.
+Sorry, I am novice in C and REDIS, so I use word from Java Enterprise world - Queue.

 NOTE: For me, this project looks like in a fine state.
 BUT: This project is not tested for production.